unisa-acg/interaction_controllers/Readme.md

 # Interaction controllers

 This repository is a collection of ROS packages needed to perform interaction control on both simulated and real robots.
+Please cite:

+> Storiale, F.; Ferrentino, E.; Chiacchio, P. Robot-Agnostic Interaction Controllers Based on ROS.
+Appl.
+Sci.
+2022, 12, 3949. https://doi.org/10.3390/app12083949

-It is structured as follows:
+The repository is structured as follows:

 * the `ros_control_controllers` package contains the implementation of the direct force controller and admittance controller;
 * the `force_torque_sensor` package contains the library to handle the communication with real and simulated force/torque sensors;